joshbuker/tdl.app/README.md

-# TDL App - Vue Prototype
+# TDL App

-This is intended as a testbed for the client **AND** server side logic.
-The code here will be thrown away, but should be useful for rapid prototyping and testing out various UI options.
+The one TDL App to rule them all.

 ## Running locally bare-metal